October Health – 2025 Report

 • Weakened immune system leading to frequent illnesses

-• Reduced motivation to engage in social or recreational activities
+• Reduced participation in social and recreational activities

 Impact on the India Economy